Darley Waddilove

 Robert Darley Waddilove (born Robert Darley; known after 1762 as Darley Waddilove; November 1736 – 18 August 1828) was Dean of Ripon.

-Waddilove was born in November 1736, was son of Abel Darley of Boroughbridge.
+Waddilove was born in November 1736, the son of Abel Darley of Boroughbridge.
 This branch of the Darley family had lived for four generations at Ripley in Yorkshire, but the Waddilove's father migrated to Scoreby in East Riding.
 He was educated at Westminster School and Clare Hall, Cambridge, of which society he became a scholar, but was unable to take a fellowship, having inherited landed property at Boroughbridge from his uncle, Robert Waddilove (d.
 1762), president of Barnard's Inn, whose name he assumed.
 He graduated BA in 1759, and MA in 1762.
 He was curate of Wotton in Surrey, and in 1767 rector of Whitby.
-From 1771 to 1779 he was chaplain to Thomas Robinson, 2nd Baron Grantham, ambassador to the Court at Madrid, during which time he exchanged Whitby for Topcliffe, and appointed himself rector of Cherry Burton, both in Yorkshire.
-In 1780 he became prebendary of Ripon, 1782 prebendary of York, and in 1786 Archdeacon of the East Riding.
+From 1771 to 1779, he was chaplain to Thomas Robinson, 2nd Baron Grantham, ambassador to the Court at Madrid, during which time he exchanged Whitby for Topcliffe, and appointed himself rector of Cherry Burton, both in Yorkshire.
+In 1780, he became prebendary of Ripon, 1782 prebendary of York, and in 1786 Archdeacon of the East Riding.
 He was chaplain to Robert Hay Drummond and William Markham, Archbishops of York, and in 1791 became Dean of Ripon.
 He received the degree of LLD from John Moore (Archbishop of Canterbury).